 Hobbies are the things in life that stick with us for a lifetime.
-During our weekends, when we can gap it in during our breaks and probably once we reach retirements as well.
+During our weekends, when we can gap it in during our breaks and probably the most mind stimulating things to do once we reach retirement.
 These are the things we would probably do – even if it meant not earning a single penny from it.
-But as much as it is important to have hobbies – choosing the right intellectual hobbies that stimulate our minds and improve the way we think is equally important.
+But as much as it is important to have hobbies – choosing the right intellectual hobbies that increase our mental capacity and improve the way we think is equally important.

 To help you on your journey of finding the best intellectual hobbies to spark your curiosity; Mindspurt has generated a list to get you started.
 Go forth hobby seeker – a journey of endless intellectual hobbies await.

 The actual act of drone flying may not necessarily be considered intellectually challenging.
 However, learning about drones and their applications can be really fun and complex too.
 Some interesting facts about drones:

 - They are used in mines and manufacturing plants to capture data from areas that are deemed too dangerous or difficult for a human to access.
 In this case, the drones are usually explosion proof and is navigated by a drone pilot from their offices.